-Speech as it would be heard by listening on the wires from the telephone system at location 'A'.
+Speech as it would be heard by listening on the wires from the telephone system at location 'B'.

 Speech filtered by the Band-Cut filter.
-This is how it would be received at location 'B'.
+This is how it would be heard by the person at location 'A'.

-Listening at the pink 'Listen Here' point on a radio scanner or landline between bunkers.
+Listening on a radio scanner or landline between bunkers.
 In this part of the demonstration the modulated 1680Hz telegraph signal and the speech can both be heard.